ten3roberts/rswatch/README.md

 Setting up this script in a terminal can be used to automatically rebuild and run tests on save

+# Exiting
+Using Ctrl-C (SIGINT) in terminal will terminate child process if running, if child process isn't running, it will prompt to confirm exit, simply enter y or `enter` to exit

+This is to prevent accidental exit from rswatch when terminating child process

 ## Usage
 ### Accessible with `rswatch --help`